El Niño–Southern Oscillation: Southern Oscillation

-Southern Oscillation Index correlated with mean sea level pressure.
+The Southern Oscillation Index correlated with mean sea level pressure.

 The Southern Oscillation is the atmospheric component of ENSO.
 This component is an oscillation in surface air pressure between the tropical eastern and the western Pacific Ocean waters.
 The strength of the Southern Oscillation is measured by the Southern Oscillation Index (SOI).
 The SOI is computed from fluctuations in the surface air pressure difference between Tahiti (in the Pacific) and Darwin, Australia (on the Indian Ocean).

 El Niño episodes have negative SOI, meaning there is lower pressure over Tahiti and higher pressure in Darwin.
 La Niña episodes on the other hand have positive SOI, meaning there is higher pressure in Tahiti and lower in Darwin.

 Low atmospheric pressure tends to occur over warm water and high pressure occurs over cold water, in part because of deep convection over the warm water.
 El Niño episodes are defined as sustained warming of the central and eastern tropical Pacific Ocean, thus resulting in a decrease in the strength of the Pacific trade winds, and a reduction in rainfall over eastern and northern Australia.
 La Niña episodes are defined as sustained cooling of the central and eastern tropical Pacific Ocean, thus resulting in an increase in the strength of the Pacific trade winds, and the opposite effects in Australia when compared to El Niño.

 Although the Southern Oscillation Index has a long station record going back to the 1800s, its reliability is limited due to the latitudes of both Darwin and Tahiti being well south of the Equator, so that the surface air pressure at both locations is less directly related to ENSO.
 To overcome this effect, a new index was created, named the Equatorial Southern Oscillation Index (EQSOI).
 To generate this index, two new regions, centered on the Equator, were defined.
 The western region is located over Indonesia and the eastern one over the equatorial Pacific, close to the South American coast.
 However, data on EQSOI goes back only to 1949.

-Sea surface height (SSH) changes up or down by several centimeters in Pacific equatorial region with the ESNO: El Niño causes a positive SSH anomaly (raised sea level) because of thermal expansion while La Niña causes a negative SSH anomaly (lowered sea level) via contraction.
+Sea surface height (SSH) changes up or down by several centimeters in Pacific equatorial region with the ENSO: El Niño causes a positive SSH anomaly (raised sea level) because of thermal expansion while La Niña causes a negative SSH anomaly (lowered sea level) via contraction.